Top 4 Pulse Oximeters: 2021 Reviews and Rankings

 We Tested the Best Pulse Oximeter in the USA

 Pulse oximeters are an unlikely home health essential.
 The device checks vital statistics like blood oxygen levels, heart rate, and blood pressure, and while these numbers may not mean much to the general public, they help medical professionals gain a better understanding of your overall health, especially during this pandemic.
-In fact, doctors started recommending patients purchase pulse oximeters to track coronavirus symptoms earlier this spring.
+In fact, doctors started recommending patients purchase pulse oximeters to track coronavirus symptoms earlier this winter.

 A pulse oximeter works by transmitting a wavelength of light through your finger, earlobe, or toe.
 According to the World Health Organization, this light finds hemoglobin—the protein in your blood that carries oxygen—and the amount absorbed by the protein varies based on how much oxygen is already saturating it.
 A sensor on the other side of your extremity then calculates your blood oxygen levels based on the light wavelengths received, along with your blood pressure and pulse rate.